Credit

 Good Credit and Bad Credit

 New lenders will most likely give you good loans with a low-interest rate if you have a good credit history.
-Online bad credit loans are available for people with not-so-great scores, but rates and terms for these loans will vary.
+Bad credit loans are available for people with not-so-great scores, but rates and terms for these loans will vary.
 If your credit history is unfavorable, you could be denied a loan altogether.

 Tips for Raising Your Credit Score

-If you need to get your credit score moving in the right direction, consider using these tips to raise your rating fast:
+If you need to get your score moving in the right direction, consider using these tips to raise your rating fast:

 Fix Credit Report Errors

-Learning how to fix credit report errors is by far the best thing you can do to improve your credit score quickly.
-Credit report errors are not uncommon, which means that positive activity that would improve your credit score could get overlooked.
+Learning how to fix credit report errors is by far the best thing you can do to improve your credit quickly.
+Credit report errors are not uncommon, which means that positive activity that would improve your credit could get overlooked.
 The difference between poor and fair credit scores can be a simple clerical mistake.
 Common report errors include:

 • Identification errors happen due to misspelled names or incorrect addresses.
 You could also share the same name with a person with a delinquent account or have your name associated with someone who used to live in your home.

-The first thing to do is request a free credit report from each of the three major credit bureaus—TransUnion, Equifax, and Experian.
+The first thing to do is request a free report from each of the three major credit bureaus—TransUnion, Equifax, and Experian.
 Credit report errors can differ across the credit bureaus, so you need to check each one.
 If you find any errors, write down the details.

 Pay Your Bills on Time

-But of course, life happens.
+As we mentioned, your payment history is the most important factor in keeping good credit scores.
+That means that it is essential to pay your bills on time, every time.
+But, of course, life happens.
 There are many reasons you might not make monthly payments on time.
 It might be due to a change in your life situation, like sudden expenses or lack of money.

 If you’re struggling with paying bills:

-• Prioritize essential bills over other expenses
+• Prioritize essential bills over other expenses.

-• Contact your creditor to request a due date extension or make payment arrangements
+• Contact your creditor to request a due date extension or make payment arrangements.

-• Make a partial payment, if possible
+• Make a partial payment, if possible.

 Regardless of the reason, if you ever find yourself unable to pay your bills on time, you must take steps to rectify the situation before it becomes more serious.